lincolnauster/systemgmi/README.md

 ones) upstream!
 If you have Nix installed already and want a quick development environment, `nix develop` will place you in a shell with a completely working build and test environment including libraries and down to a sacrificial TLS certificate pointed to by the proper environment variables.
+The PEM password is "password".

-If you want a style guide, I roughly adhere to Suckless' style.
-The only part of that which is actually important is that headers are not to be included by other headers.
+If you want a style guide, I roughly adhere to Suckless' style: function declarations are split over three lines, use 8-character tabs for indentation and spaces for alignment, etc. The only part of that which is actually important is that headers are not to be included by other headers.
 Only individual compilation units may `#include` things.
 Other than that, just make a good faith effort to keep the code you write homogeneous with what's already there.
 I find this style keeps individual units nice and isolated and encapsulated, which is particularly helpful when working with 'heavy' bindings like that of dbus and OpenSSL.

 If you want something to work on, you can `git grep` for `TODO`s in the code base, or take a look at this list of things I haven't gotten to yet and/or fully
 considered:

-+ The error messages aren't currently that great.
-While *some* of the issues are just copy, the real issue is that the causes of errors are ignored, and we don't check things like `errno`.
++ Error messages and handling isn't great.
+I haven't really tested the edge cases, and I'd expect safety issues and a variety of problems recovering debug information (i.e., `errno`).
 + Systemgmi can't be bound to listen on any IP other than 0.0.0.0.
 It would make sense to refactor this into an environment variable.
 + Systemgmi can't control processes.
-Adding some links to start, restart, stop, enable, and disable units could be a good idea.
+Adding some links to start, restart, stop, enable, and disable units (maybe with access limited to a client-side cert) could be a good idea.
 Maybe.
 + Logging has no unified approach.
 Systemgmi just sort of logs whatever it feels like without considering why.
 Someone help.
 + Systemgmi doesn't quite have a pedantic interpretation of the draft spec.
 This